shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 The marten crossed the room, offering his hand.
 "Introductions are in order.
 I'm Maarten van Holstruk, Chief Executive Officer of the Union Aerospace Corporation."
+His tone was calm and level.
 She gave a weak handshake before resuming her doubled-over position.
 "I don't get to use the full title much, these days.
 Most people just call me Patient Zero."

 Jewel wanted to be more enthusiastic about meeting *the* celebrity of the anthro world, but couldn't get past the pain in her lower body.
 Shizuka joined the